nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

 In this section, we'll add code the Weather Provider to connect with the external weather API and deliver data to the application.

-1. Open the newly created `src\providers\weather\weather.ts` file, and modify the `@angular/http` import at the top of the file so it looks like the following:
+1. Open the newly created `src\providers\weather.ts` file, and modify the `@angular/http` import at the top of the file so it looks like the following:

 	```typescript
 	import { Http, Response } from '@angular/http';